Digital Design (DES)

 DES 3710.
 Typography II.
 3 Hours.

 Covers typography as a functional and experimental medium and typeface design.
 Students develop typographic solutions that explore verbal/visual messages in designs for publication through design problem-solving for a diverse range of specifications, including audience, client needs, and budget constraints, using traditional and digital tools.
-Dual listed with ART 3710.
-Student may only take one course for credit.
 Course fee required.
-Prerequisite: DES 2710 or ART 2710 (Grade C- or higher).
+Prerequisite: DES 2300 (Grade C or higher); AND DES 2710 (Grade C or higher).
 FA.

 DES 3780.
 Prepress & Print Production.
 3 Hours.